 - Wash the tomatoes and celery stalks, and chop them into small pieces.

-- Cut the avocado open, peel it, remove the pit, and dice the avocado flesh.
+- Cut the avocados in half, remove the pits, and dice the flesh.

 - Wash and chop the cilantro leaves.

-- Gently combine all the chopped vegetables with the corn kernels and the cilantro.
+- Gently combine all the chopped vegetables with the corn kernels and cilantro.

 - Pour the liquid mixture over the vegetables and gently combine.